 12. Neptune is farthest known planet from the Sun in the Solar System.
 Neptune is 17 times the mass of Earth and densest giant planet.
 Due to its blue color, It is named after the Roman god of the sea.
 Neptune orbits the Sun once every 164.8 years.

 13. As we all know, Earth is the only planet to support life.
-It is largest terrestrial planet among four.
+It is the largest terrestrial planet among four.
 The Earth is the only planet in our solar system which is not named after a Greek or Roman God.
 The Earth has formed approximately 4.54 billion years ago.
 Earth’s surface is covered with 71% of water (mostly by oceans).
-The remaining 29% is land consisting of continents and islands.
+The remaining 29% is occupied by continents and islands.

 14. The Sun contains approx 99.86 percent of the Solar System’s total mass.
 Jupiter and Saturn contribute most to the rest of the mass.
 The small inner planets make up a very small percentage of the Solar System’s mass.

-Do you know any such interesting fact?
-Please let us know in comments section.
+Do you know any other solar system facts?
+Please let us know in the comments section.
 If you liked the story don’t forget to share with your friends.